-In this section we evaluate the precision of our performance prediction method based on EQ (9) by applying it to the NAS benchmarks.
-The NAS programs are executed with the class B option to compare the real execution time with the predicted execution time.
+In this section we evaluate the precision of our performance prediction method based on EQ (9) by applying it the NAS benchmarks.
+The NAS programs are executed with the class B option for comparing the real execution time with the predicted execution time.
 Each program runs offline with all available scaling factors on 8 or 9 nodes (depending on the benchmark) to produce real execution time values.
 These scaling factors are computed by dividing the maximum frequency by the new one see EQ (5).
 In our cluster there are 18 available frequency states for each processor.
-This leads to 18 run states for each program.
+This lead to 18 run states for each program.
 We use seven MPI programs of the NAS parallel benchmarks: CG, MG, EP, FT, BT, LU and SP.
 Figure (3) presents plots of the real execution times and the simulated ones.
-The maximum normalized error between these two execution times varies between 0.0073 to 0.031 dependent on the executed benchmark.
-The smallest prediction error was for CG and the worst one was for LU.
+The maximum normalized error between the predicted execution time and the real time (SimGrid time) for all programs is between 0.0073 to 0.031.
+The better case is for CG and the worse case is for LU.